chainx-org/documentation/content/en/docs/Validators/_index.md

 ## Synchronize Chain Data

-Run command below to synchronize chain data.
+Run the command below to synchronize chain data.

 ```bash
 $ ./chainx --chain=mainnet --pruning=archive
 ```

-When compeletion, you need to restart node with validator flag.
+When completed, you need to restart the node with the validator flag.

 ```bash
 $ ./chainx --chain=mainnet --validator
 ```

-or you can run above command directly, cause the validator node will run with `archive` by default.
+Or you can run the above command directly because the validator node will run with `archive` by default.
 IMPORTANT!
-You should wait node syncing completely and set the session key correctly before you as a candidate.
+You should wait for the completion of node syncing and ensure the session key is set correctly before you become a candidate.

-{{%alert%}}If error occurred when node syncing, you need to check if the system time consist of the internet time and remove the full database before you try again.{{%/alert%}}
+{{%alert%}}If the error occurred when node syncing, you need to check if the system time is consistent with the internet time and remove the full database before you try again.{{%/alert%}}

 ## Configuration